Are gambling/lottery winnings subject to Michigan individual income tax?

-Gambling/lottery winnings are subject to Michigan income tax to the extent that they are included in your federal adjusted gross income (AGI).
-The Michigan Income Tax Act has no provision to subtract your losses on the Michigan income tax return.
-Also, you cannot net the winnings and losses.
+Yes.
+Gambling/lottery winnings are subject to Michigan individual income tax to the extent that they are included in your adjusted gross income.
+The Michigan Income Tax Act has no provision to subtract your losses on the Michigan individual income tax return.
+You cannot net the winnings and losses.